-\Relevant documents:
+Relevant documents:

-- A completed Gateway record confirming readiness and/or subsequent updates. - Certified evidence of English and Maths achievement. - > L2 Diploma in Care. - > Evidence of having completed the 15 standards as set out in the Care Certificate. - A self-assessment completed in the last month of the apprenticeship. - Any relevant supporting documents or certificates that support the readiness case.
+- > A completed Gateway record confirming readiness and/or subsequent updates. - > Certified evidence of functional skills achievement or acceptable equivalents. - > Any relevant supporting documents or certificates that support the readiness case.

 The focus of the end-point assessment is on the apprentice being able to demonstrate competence in the role and meet the requirements of the standard, illustrating this through the work that they have done.
 It takes place once the apprentice has met the Gateway criteria, and consists of the following assessment methods: